serp-spider/documentation/docs/search-engine/google/parse-page.md

 #### Shopping

-These are the result from google shopping/merchant.
+These are the results from google shopping/merchant.

 ![Google shopping](images/result-types/adwords_shopping.png)